nikgil/SteveCoin/README.md

 Also many of the accessories I use in this (Travis CI, Bintray, Codecov) are novel to me and I am learning them through this project.

 What I hope to accomplish in the end is a simulator for cryptocoins, with possible (and this is far fetched) ability to convert this between servers over BungeeCord.

+# Current state of plugin
+Right now (version 0.0.3) the plugin has the workings of a very simplistic blockchain coin.
+It is integrated with Vault but does not contain any workings to actually function as a plugin.
+This means there are no commands, listeners or other gameplay features.
+The plugin does not possess multi-world or multi-server (bungeecord) support.